Pfizer and AstraZeneca jabs ‘induce fewer antibodies against Omicron’

 Antibodies are produced by the immune system in response to antigens, in a bid to fight off disease.

+She said there was a need to be patient while more data is gathered, but said a third booster dose helped make a “stronger memory immune response”.

+She added that she was “very hopeful” that vaccines will protect against severe disease and hospital admission in the face of Omicron.

-The findings came as Health Secretary Sajid Javid said it would be “completely unfair” to suggest the AZ jab is not as good as once thought.
+The findings came as Health Secretary Sajid Javid said it would be “completely unfair” to suggest the AstraZeneca jab is not as good as once thought.

 He replied: “No, I think that would be completely unfair.
 AstraZeneca has played a phenomenal role in protecting our country.”